-The annual fish stocking database includes fish stocked from DNR hatcheries, commercially purchased fish and fish stocked by fishing clubs or groups with a DNR fish stocking permit.
-The database has been updated to include all stockings from 2019.
+The annual fish stocking database includes fish stocked from DNR hatcheries, commercially purchased fish, and fish stocked by fishing clubs or groups with a DNR fish stocking permit.
+The database has been updated to include all historical stockings.

 For city stocking locations, visit urban fishing.

 Trout stocking plans may be altered due to weather and river-level conditions.